ptabasso2/oteljavalab/section01/README.md

 ## Build the application

-First make sure that your environment is correctly set up by checking the gradle and jdk versions
+If you're not using docker, first make sure that your environment is correctly set up by checking the gradle and jdk versions

 Gradle
 <pre style="font-size: 12px">